Raynos/mercury/docs/modules/vdom-thunk.md

   you can use directly if you want slightly more performance or customizability.

-It takes a function that will be evaluated to a virtaul element for `vtree` and a set of args that it will call the function with.
+It takes a function that will be evaluated to a virtual element for `vtree` and a set of args that it will call the function with.